 1.1 Leicester City Council is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor).
+You are able to view this privacy notice because you may be applying for work with us (whether as an employee, worker or contractor).
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR) and the UK Data Protection Act 2018 (DPA).

 2. Data protection principles

 2.1 We will comply with data protection law and principles, which means that your data will be:

 Used lawfully, fairly and in a transparent way.

 Collected only for valid purposes that we have clearly and explicitly explained to you and not used in any way that is incompatible with those purposes.

 Relevant to the purposes we have told you about and limited only to those purposes.

 Kept only as long as necessary for the purposes we have told you about.